Through The Fibro Fog

 ⭐ Why this recipe is so good

-• The best crunch: with crisp apple, fennel and radish, this easy salad has the best crunch.
+• The best crunch: with crisp apple and nuts, this easy salad has the best crunch.

 • Versatile: have this as a side salad for your evening meal, take to a BBQ, potluck or summer picnic.